inBeat/inbeat-website/content/top-influencers/instagram/mothers/nigeria/_index.md

 ---
-title: Top 10 Mothers Instagram Influencers In Nigeria In 2022
+title: Top 10 Mothers Instagram Influencers In Nigeria In 2023
 description: >-
-  Find top mothers Instagram influencers in Nigeria in 2022.
-Most popular hashtags: #endsars #wcw #lagos.
+  Find top mothers Instagram influencers in Nigeria in 2023.
+Most popular hashtags: #blackgirlmagic #photography #birthday.
 platform: Instagram
-hits: 43
+hits: 22
-text_top: Discover the best Instagram influencers on inBeat.
+text_top: Identify the top-rated Instagram influencers on inBeat.
-text_bottom: Our database aggregates 43 Instagram influencers like this in Nigeria for you to connect with.
+text_bottom: inBeat holds 22 Instagram influencers like this in Nigeria for you to contact.
 profiles:
   - username: "hafizayahayabello"
     fullname: >-